 Supporting primary schools to produce their own show

-Primary Play Your Part is a project providing newly commissioned playscripts to primary schools to use as their festive show.
-The brand-new playscripts are written specifically for KS2 primary aged students to perform.
-Along with a range of supporting online resources and a virtual CPD session, the project aims to guide primary schools through the process of creating their own in-school productions.
+Primary Play Your Part is a project providing newly commissioned playscripts to primary schools.
+The brand-new playscripts are written specifically for primary-aged students to perform.
+Along with a range of supporting online resources and CPD sessions, the project aims to guide primary schools through the process of creating their own in-school productions.

 The playscripts are free for all UK state primary schools.
 If you are a private school or a school outside the UK, please contact primary@oldvictheatre.com for more details.

-We would advise The Present for Upper KS2 (Years 5 and 6) and The Sweet Life for Lower KS2 (Years 3 and 4).
-See samples of each playscript below, as well as character lists including line allocations for each role.
+See samples of each playscript below, as well as character lists including line allocation for each role.

 Download a sample of The Present playscript